 The central conclusion is well supported by the data presented and I recommend that it be be published in Nature Climate change provided the authors can satisfactorily address some methodological questions that I have outlined below and also address some editorial issues in the manuscript”

-We have added text in the manuscript noting the similarity in our temperature sensitivities to Webb et al. 2012.
+We appreciate the reviewer’s positive comments and his/her point about the similarity between our findings and Webb et al. is an important point.
+Thus, we have added text in the manuscript noting the similarity in our temperature sensitivities to Webb et al. 2012.
 Paragraph 5:

 Remarkably, this sensitivity is quite similar to the temperature sensitivity found for irrigated vineyards in Australia12.